-Like the Trespass, these are waterproof protecting from rain and snow, and have an under foot strap to keep them firmly over the ankle.
-The strap is made from rubber, and no fabric, so should be a little more wearing.
+Like the Trespass, these are waterproof protection from rain and snow and have an underfoot strap to keep them firmly over the ankle.
+The strap is made from rubber, and no fabric so should be a little more wearing.

 You also get zip and velcro for no-wobbling when putting them on.

 These gaiters are breathable too, so should be a little more comfortable to wear.